w0rmr1d3r/AWholeS/README.md

-# aws_security
+# AWholeS

-Repository holding stacks to evaluate and attack AWS infrastructure
+Repository with things to evaluate and attack AWS infrastructure